Codenomicon/defensics-contrib/external-instrumentation/README.markdown

 One way to do that would be to rig it into a harness that catches fatal signals.

-### Solution: Defensics/Client harness ###
+### Defensics client harness ###

-Client harness agent source code is provided in **client-harness/agent-client-tester.js**.
+The client harness agent source code is provided in **client-harness/agent-client-tester.js**.
 The application requires [Node.JS][nodejs] to run on the system where the client application is executed.
 It does not have to be on the same system as Defensics.

-Also required is the HTTP server module "Express".
+Also required is the HTTP
+server module "Express".
 You can install that if you go to the directory **client-harness** and run ```npm install```.
 That will install it locally under a directory ```node_modules```.